Sun143aaron/HealthPartnersTestBDD/README.md

 ## Pre-requisites:

-Download and unzip the project
+Download and unzip the project.
-Also get access for framework via Github link:
+Also obtain access to the framework through the Github link.

 https://github.com/Sun143aaron/PartnerizeTestBDD.git

-Please, ensure you have 'Node Js' and cypress installed in your local machine.
+"Please ensure that you have installed Node.js and Cypress on your local machine before running the project.
+Additionally, Java-8 is required to generate Allure reports."
-Require Java-8 for Allure report

 ## Installation & Plugin: